ironboy/best-sqlite3/README.md

     store: db.sessionStore(
       // Optional settings
       {
-        tableName: 'sessions', // What table to store sessions in
+        // What table to store sessions in
+        tableName: 'sessions',
-        deleteAfterInactivityMinutes: 120 // Minutes a session lives }
+        // Minutes a session lives after inactivity
+        deleteAfterInactivityMinutes: 120
+      }
     )
   }));

-  // Check that sessions work (restart to see the urls still remembered) app.get('*', (req, res) => {
+  // Check that storing sessions in the db works
+  // (restart your app/server to see that
+  //  the urls are still remembered) app.get('*', (req, res) => {
     let { visited } = req.session;
     if (!visited) { visited = req.session.visited = []; }